-One of the most remarkable features is this explicitly ecumenical purpose: “Recognising Catholic Charismatic Renewal as part of an ecumenical current of grace, CHARIS is an instrument to promote and work for unity in the body of Christ, as expressed in the prayer of Jesus Christ (Jn 17).”
+One of the most remarkable features is this explicitly ecumenical purpose: “Recognizing Catholic Charismatic Renewal as part of an ecumenical current of grace, CHARIS is an instrument to promote and work for unity in the body of Christ, as expressed in the prayer of Jesus Christ (John 17).”

 This is the second article in its statutes, underscoring the importance given to this aspect of its work.

 The invitation came because of previous PRMI connections.

 Ash Wednesday 2019, there were conversations between Brad Long and two of the chief exorcists in the Catholic Church, and Oreste Pesare the Director of ICCRS (International Catholic Charismatic Renewal services).

 They presented Brad with the gift of a cross for the Prayer House at the Community of the Cross, and strategic mealtimes conversations all arranged by Fr.
 Gregory Gresko OSB.

 At this CHARIS meeting, we reconnected with Oreste Pesare, who was thrilled to see us again.